Frequently Asked Questions about the trial and electric vehicles

 A. This is one of our key questions during the trial.
 We have consulted with our local energy network operator SSE to ensure that all our chargers have enough power, and we are upgrading the network locally where it is required.

 Some of our chargers use ‘load balancing’ technology to help manage the way energy is used for charging, to avoid putting too much pressure on the local grid.
-You can find out more about grid blanacing by visiting this page.
+You can find out more about grid blanacing on the EV Box website.

 A. No. Charging cables lock in place when you start to charge and are only unlocked once you finish using the charge point.